LLNL/sundials/doc/arkode/guide/source/Usage/ARKStep_c_interface/XBraid.rst

 initialize the problem state, access the current solution, and take a time step.

-The ARKBraid interface, built on the SUNBraidApp and SUNBraidVector structures, provides all the functionaly needed combine ARKStep and XBraid for parallel-in-time integration.
-As such, only a minimal number of changes are necessary to update an exsting code that uses ARKStep to also use XBraid.
+The ARKBraid interface, built on the SUNBraidApp and SUNBraidVector structures, provides all the functionaly needed combine ARKODE and XBraid for parallel-in-time integration.
+As such, only a minimal number of changes are necessary to update an exsting code that uses ARKODE to also use XBraid.